mekid/streamtest/README.md

 # streamtest
-Test repository of SteamRoot DNA solution
+Test repository of the solution
 By Kidmé Ouedraogo